DFE-Digital/get-into-teaching-app/app/views/content/landing/career-progression.md

 ---
-title: "What are the benefits of teaching?"
+title: "Inspire lives, transform your own"
 description: Find out your options for teacher training, including postgraduate teacher training, undergraduate teacher training, and the assessment only route to QTS.
 content:
     - content/landing/career-progression/header